Online English private lessons and group courses with native speakers.

 Indirect question example sentences

-Do you know where the kitchen is?キッチンがどこか分かるかい?
+Do you know what colour the packet is?何色のパッケージか分かる?

 Where do you think we can get a house?どこに家を構えるつもりなの?